changkun/resume/README.md

 ## License

-Unauthorized using, copying, modifying and districuting, via any medium is strictly prohibited.
+Unauthorized using, copying, modifying and distributing, via any medium is strictly prohibited.

 [Copyright &copy; 2015 - Present Changkun Ou.
 All rights reserved.](./LICENSE)